Picolab/pico-engine/README.md

 ```

 That will start the `pico-engine` server and run the test.
 Anytime you make a change in the `src/` folder it will restart the server and re-run the tests.

+NOTE: When running via `npm start` the `PICO_ENGINE_HOME` will default to your current directory i.e. your clone of this repository.

 ## License
 MIT